andrewbiang888/swipe-to-delete/README.md

 ```

 ### Options
-- *View* - This must be your a view object definition, not an instance.
-It can be any Backbone.View or be derived from Marionette.ItemView. _Required_.
+- **View** - This must be your a view object definition, not an instance.
+It can be any Backbone.View or be derived from Marionette.ItemView. *Required*.
-- *DeleteView* - This is a decoration view object definition under a content view.
-By default, showed red element with trash icons. _Optional_.
+- **DeleteView** - This is a decoration view object definition under a content view.
+By default, showed red element with trash icons. *Optional*.
-- *deleteSwipe* - This is a number.
+- **deleteSwipe** - This is a number.
 If a content view is swiped more this the number than a swipe-to-delete view will start a delete animation.
-By default, it's equal "0.5". _Optional_.
+By default, it's equal "0.5". *Optional*.

 ### Events
 The swipe-to-delete view triggers following events on a content view:
-- *swipe:delete* - when a delete animation is ended.
+- **swipe:delete** - when a delete animation is ended.
 It's used to destroy entity.
 ```
 onSwipeDelete: function () {
 	this.model.destroy();
 }
 ```
-- *swipe:cancel* - when a cancel animation is ended.
+- **swipe:cancel** - when a cancel animation is ended.

 ### Styles
 You may set up styles in "swipe-to-delete.css" under the comment "Custom styles".
-Class _js-content_ is content region, _js-delete_ is delete region.
-Classes _js-transition-delete-right_ and _js-transition-delete-left_ are added on a content view when it's swiped more than "deleteSwipe" options.
-Class _js-transition-cancel_ is added when a content view swiped less than "deleteSwipe" options.
+The class *js-content* is content region, *js-delete* is delete region.
+Classes *js-transition-delete-right* and *js-transition-delete-left* are added on a content view when it's swiped more than "deleteSwipe" options.
+Class *js-transition-cancel* is added when a content view swiped less than "deleteSwipe" options.
 Animations are made by CSS3 transition.

 ## Downloads
 Swipe-to-delete is available via [bower](http://bower.io) and [npm](https://www.npmjs.com/).
 Else you can download the latest builds directly from the "dist" folder above.